 5. What It All Comes Down To

 Every divorce and every relationship is unique.
-This means that only you can be the final judge as to whether or not dating during your divorce is a good idea.
-What we have attempted to do in this article is to make you open your eyes to all of the possible ramifications that such an action could have.
-This is also why we strongly suggest that you consult your attorney before finalizing any decision on dating during a divorce.
+It means that only you can be the final judge on whether dating during your divorce is a good idea.
+What we have attempted to show in this article?
+Is to make you open your eyes to all the possible ramifications of such action could have.
+You consult your attorney before finalizing any decision on dating during a divorce.

 If the world were a perfect place, the opinions of others would matter a hill of beans.
-However, during a difficult time such as a divorce, you will undoubtedly want the support of those closest to you.
-This is why if you do decide to date during divorce you should try to identify a select group of those in your inner circle which you can rely on to be there for you regarding emotional support throughout the process.
+But, during a difficult time such as a divorce, you may want the support of those closest to you.
+This is why if you do decide to date during divorce.
+You should try to identify a select group of those in your inner circle.
+Which you can rely on to be there for you as emotional support throughout the process.

 Divorce is never easy.
 Dating is not easy either.